typpo/blog/source/_posts/2014-12-25-this-year-in-side-projects-2014.markdown

 ## Asterank

 Although I sold [Asterank](http://asterank.com) to [Planetary Resources](http://planetaryresources.com) last year, it still takes up time outside work.
-This project-turned-acquisition has led to many people and opportunities because it garners interest from everyone - media, academics, industry, and those who just like space.
+This project-turned-acquisition has led to many people and opportunities because it garners interest from everyone - media, academics, industry, and those who just like space (it's also mostly [open source](https://github.com/typpo/asterank)).

 This year one of my favorite opportunities was my illustration for David McCandless's latest book, [Knowledge is Beautiful](http://smile.amazon.com/Knowledge-Beautiful-Impossible-Invisible-Connections-Visualized/dp/0062188224?sa-no-redirect=1).
 He's behind [Information is Beautiful](https://www.facebook.com/informationisbeautiful), the source of many interesting graphics circulating the internet.